kholia/OSX-KVM/OpenCore-Catalina/README.md

 Catalina installs the same way as [Mojave](../Mojave/README.md).

-Tested with macOS Catalina 10.15.6 with OpenCore-0.6.1-DEBUG.zip release.
+Tested with macOS Catalina 10.15.7 with OpenCore-0.6.4-DEBUG.zip snapshot (2020-11-03).

+Note: Our `config.plist` is buggy and we need to fix it!

 Note: Use `create_iso_catalina.sh` for generating a macOS Catalina based "ISO" (actually DMG) image.